Balthasar Gérard

-Balthasar Gérard (alternative spellings Gerards or Gerardts; c.
-1557 – 14 July 1584) was the assassin of the Dutch revolt's leader, William the Silent of the House of Orange (William the Silent, and later known as the "Father of the Fatherland").
-He killed William the Silent in Delft on 10 July 1584, by shooting him twice with a pair of pistols, and was afterwards tried, convicted, tortured, and executed.
+Balthazar Gérard (c.
+1557 – 14 July 1584) was the assassin of the Dutch revolt's leader, William the Silent of the House of Orange.

+Gérard was tortured and then executed for the assassination, in a manner considered brutal even by the standards of the 16th century.

+Early life

+Gérard was born in Vuillafans in the Franche-Comté, shortly after Philip II of Spain's accession, just in time for him to be his subject by birth.
+His father, Jean Gérard was somewhat prominent in his community as a landowner and jurist, while his mother, Barbe d'Emskerque (who likely had family roots in the Dutch village of Heemskerk), had 1 sister and 5 brothers, 2 of which went on to become priests, while the other 3 became embroiled in legal battles due to supposed Lutheran sympathies.
+This family background likely contributed to Balthazar's devout Roman Catholic faith, as well as his decision to study law at the University of Dole.

-Gérard was born in Franche-Comté (then belonging to Holy Roman Empire, afterwards to France).
-He came from a Roman Catholic family with 11 children and was a great admirer of Philip II, king of Spain and the Netherlands.
-He studied law at the University of Dole.
-On 15 March 1580, King Philip had offered a reward of 25,000 crowns, peerage and an inheritable estate to anyone who killed or captured William the Silent, to whom he referred in his decree as a "pest on the whole of Christianity and the enemy of the human race".
+On 15 March 1580, King Philip had offered a reward of 25,000 crowns, peerage and an inheritable estate to anyone who killed or captured William the Silent, the leader of the Dutch Revolt, to whom he referred in his decree as a "pest on the whole of Christianity and the enemy of the human race".
+Gérard, who was already a great admirer of King Philip, was thus incited to action.